Please note all enquiries relating to student recruitment should be directed to the CDT.

 Academic partners: the universities of Cranfield (academic lead partner), Birmingham, Cambridge and Newcastle.

-Other partners: EU Joint Research Centre, Esri (UK), British Geological Survey (BGS), Bluesky Ltd., Cefas, Centre for Ecology & Hydrology (CEH), Atkins, Anglian Water Ltd, Infrastructure UK, Willis, ARUP, JBA, Northumbria Water Ltd., Newcastle City Council, Defra, East Suffolk Council, Severn Trent Water plc, Ordnance Survey, Environment Agency, Herbert Smith Freehills commercial lawyers, Lloyds Register Foundation, Marine Scotland, Milton Keynes Council, British Antarctic Survey (BAS), Willis, Willis Research Network, Marine Management Organisation, Nuclear Decommissioning Authority, Public Health England, Birmingham City Council, Scottish National Heritage, Joint Research Centre of the European Commission, James Hutton Institute.
+Other partners: EU Joint Research Centre, Esri (UK), British Geological Survey (BGS), Bluesky Ltd., Cefas, UK Centre for Ecology and Hydrology (CEH), Atkins, Anglian Water Ltd, Infrastructure UK, Willis, ARUP, JBA, Northumbria Water Ltd., Newcastle City Council, Defra, East Suffolk Council, Severn Trent Water plc, Ordnance Survey, Environment Agency, Herbert Smith Freehills commercial lawyers, Lloyds Register Foundation, Marine Scotland, Milton Keynes Council, British Antarctic Survey (BAS), Willis, Willis Research Network, Marine Management Organisation, Nuclear Decommissioning Authority, Public Health England, Birmingham City Council, Scottish National Heritage, Joint Research Centre of the European Commission, James Hutton Institute.

 The Centre for Doctoral Training (CDT) in risk and mitigation; using big data was awarded to the Data, Risk & Environmental Analytical Methods (DREAM) consortium.